Parole (United States immigration)

 Parole, in the immigration laws of the United States, generally refers to official permission to enter and remain temporarily in the United States, under the supervision of the U.S. Department of Homeland Security (DHS), without formal admission, and while remaining an applicant for admission.

+Parole has been used since 1956 by presidents of both parties to respond to humanitarian and refugee crises.

 Categories

-Among the categories of parole are port-of-entry parole, humanitarian parole, parole-in-place, removal-related parole, and advance parole (typically requested by persons inside the United States who need to travel outside the U.S. without abandoning status, such as applicants for LPR status, holders of and applicants for TPS, and individuals with other forms of parole).
+Among the categories of parole are port-of-entry parole, humanitarian parole, parole in place, removal-related parole, and advance parole (typically requested by persons inside the United States who need to travel outside the U.S. without abandoning status, such as applicants for LPR status, holders of and applicants for TPS, and individuals with other forms of parole).

 Parole has also been used systematically by some presidential administrations to bring into the United States targeted groups of foreign nationals, many instances of which can be classed as refugee-related parole programs, family reunification parole programs, and Cuban parole programs.
 The use of broad parole authority has been controversial and subject to limitations and modification over time.

 Humanitarian

-Humanitarian parole is granted only in exceptional circumstances and on a case-by-case basis at the discretion of the DHS.
+Humanitarian parole is granted in exceptional circumstances and on a case-by-case basis at the discretion of the DHS.

+Uniting for Ukraine

+The Uniting for Ukraine program allows Ukrainian citizens and their immediate family members to enter the US for a period of two years if a US sponsor agrees to financially support them.
+It was implemented in response to the Ukrainian refugee crisis due to Russia's invasion of Ukraine in 2022.

+As of December 2023, over 170,000 Ukrainians had been paroled into the US through Uniting for Ukraine.

+Processes for Cubans, Haitians, Nicaraguans, and Venezuelans

+Modeled after the Uniting for Ukraine program, citizens of these four Latin American countries could be paroled into the US for a period of two years if a US sponsor agreed to support them.
+The program allowed a combined total of 30,000 people per month from the four countries to enter the US.
+The program was implemented in response to high numbers of people from these countries crossing into the US at the southwest border.

 Family reunification

 Cuba and Haiti

 Under the Cuban Family Reunification Parole and the Haitian Family Reunification Parole Program, certain eligible U.S. citizens and lawful permanent residents are eligible to apply for parole for their family members in Cuba or Haiti.
 If the family member is granted parole, the family member would then be allowed to enter the U.S. before their immigrant visas were available.
-After entering the U.S. under parole, the family member would need to wait for their immigration visa priority date to arrive before applying for lawful permanent resident status, although the family member would have the option of applying for discretionary work authorization in the meantime.
+After entering the U.S. under parole, the family member would need to wait for their priority date to arrive before applying for lawful permanent resident status, although the family member would have the option of applying for discretionary work authorization in the meantime.